Frequently Asked Questions

 I bought a DVD already -- can you send me a QuickTime or Windows Media format version of a video?

-I lost the DVD I bought.
+I lost the physical DVD I bought.
 Can you send me a replacement?

 As with any DVD store, we do not replace lost or stolen DVDs.
-We suggest you contact your credit card company -- some card companies will automatically pay for the replacement of lost or stolen items purchased with their card.
-Your insurance policy might also pay for a replacement.
+In some cases your credit card company might automatically pay for the replacement of lost or stolen items.

 Payment